barchul2/ArchuletaPortfolio/README.md

 # ArchuletaPortfolio
-This repository illustrates some of the various projects I have completed.
+This repository illustrates some of the various projects and research I have completed.